deployEMDS/technical-documentation/tests/data_product_publication/publication/publication_on_emds_catalogue/test_2_2_3_1a/result_simpl.md

 #### Expected output
 The test aims to examine the process of catalog publication for a data product under the following conditions: a new data product is added to the catalog.
-The EMDS catalog, as defined in the relevant documentation, refers to the Data Space-only catalog, specifically the internal SIMPL catalog and its federation component.
+The EMDS catalog, as defined in the relevant documentation, refers to the Data Space-only catalog, specifically the internal Simpl catalog and its federation component.

 ### Results
 #### Assessment